History

 Industrial Revolution:

-Pupils will explore the impact of the Factory and Education Acts.
-They will use census information and explore how historians can identify changes in law.
-We will look at origins of the Industrial Revolution and why it was a significant turning point for Britain.
-This unit will focus on Britain’s impact on the rest of the world and how the revolution changed into how we live today.
+Pupils will explore the lives of people before and during the industrial revolution and how the changes in industry, technology and political rights affected British citizens.
+This unit will focus on Britain’s impact on the rest of the world and how the revolution changed into how we live today with groundbreaking technological inventions such as the steam engine.

 HISTORY YEAR 6 INDUSTRIAL REVOLUTION